luciangreen/texttoalg2/README.md

 # Installing

 * Download the repository to your machine.
-In the SWI-Prolog environment, enter the following to load the algorithm:
+Enter the following to load the algorithm:
 ```
 cd texttoalg
+swipl
 ['../Text-to-Breasonings/meditationnoreplace'].
 ['../Text-to-Breasonings/texttobrall2'].
 ['../texttoalg2/find_and_convert_verbs_to_base.pl'].